jparker/banditry/README.md

 obj.bits # => [:read, :write]
 ```

-It also gives you a writer method which lets you replace the overwrite bitmask.
+It also gives you a writer method which lets you overwrite the bitmask.

 ```ruby
 obj.bits = [:read, :execute]